madmaw/LD33/README.md

 ### Basic

 * Your character will always run forward
-* Shooting has recoil, which can be used to accelerate and declerate, but not turn around
+* Shooting has recoil, which can be used to accelerate and declerate (and jump higher), but not turn around
 * You can wall jump, which will reverse direction
 * Running into a wall while on the ground will also reverse direction